jason-davey/studio/TECHNICAL_SPEC.md

     - File input for uploading `PageBlueprint` JSON.
     - Displays uploaded file name and a preview of the JSON content.
 - **Step 2: Build & Preview Page:**
-    - Renders a full preview of the landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on `activePageBlueprint`.
+    - Renders a full preview of the landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on `activePageBlueprint`, respecting `sectionVisibility` settings.
 - **Step 3: Adjust Content:**
     - Provides UI (forms with inputs/textareas) to edit content for each section of the `activePageBlueprint`.
+    - Allows toggling the visibility of each main section (Hero, Benefits, Testimonials, Trust Signals, Form) via `Switch` controls.
+These visibility settings affect the preview in Step 2.
     - Sections include: Page Info, Hero, Benefits (list), Testimonials (list), Trust Signals (list), Form Config.
 - **Step 4: Configure A/B Test (Hero Section):**
     - Version A is pre-filled from `activePageBlueprint.heroConfig`.